ThinkboxSoftware/Deadline/Custom/events/ForcePoolChoice/README.rst

 first group the user is a part of.

 If they are not in a definied group, the job will be submitted without a pool.

+There is also an option to assign a secondary pool to any job submitted.
+This will take effect on all jobs which are submitted regardless of user group or pool configuration.